TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/withthegrid/_index.md

 ## Step 10: Claiming device tokens

-When the sensor is linked for the first time, the instance of the device is created in the platform.
-This can be found in **Devices**.
-The corresponding device will have a unique hashID (e.g. *dxrwmd*), Identifier (in our case IMEI of the device), and will be of device type: *Dragino - LWL02.* The device can be easily placed in any monitoring environment by selecting **GET CLAIM TOKEN(S)** in the bottom right corner.
+When the sensor is linked for the first time, the instance of the device is created in the platform and can be found in **Devices**.
+The corresponding device will have a unique hashID (e.g. **dxrwmd**), Identifier (in our case IMEI of the device), and will be of device type **Dragino - LWL02**.
+The device can be easily placed in any monitoring environment by selecting **GET CLAIM TOKEN(S)** in the bottom right corner.

 {{< figure src="tokens_1.png" alt="Tokens for devices" >}}